RayOfDaylon/Defcon/README.md

 Extended remake of Williams Electronics Stargate 1981 arcade game using Unreal Engine

 "Defcon" is the internal project name.
-Stargate was also known Defender II in some locales.
+Stargate was also known as Defender II in some locales.

 Example Videos
 (none available yet, sorry)